Barthélemy d'Eyck

 Barthélemy d'Eyck, van Eyck or d' Eyck (c.
 1420 – after 1470), was an Early Netherlandish artist who worked in France and probably in Burgundy as a painter and manuscript illuminator.
 He was active between about 1440 to about 1469.

 Although no surviving works can be certainly documented as his, he was praised by contemporary authors as a leading artist of the day, and a number of important works are generally accepted as his.
-In particular, Barthélemy has been accepted by most experts as the artists formerly known as the Master of the Aix Annunciation for paintings, and the Master of René of Anjou for illuminated manuscripts.
+In particular, Barthélemy has been accepted by most experts as the artist formerly known as the Master of the Aix Annunciation for paintings, and the Master of René of Anjou for illuminated manuscripts.
 He is thought by many to be the Master of the Shadows responsible for parts of the calendar of the Très Riches Heures du Duc de Berry.

 Biography

 It is likely that he was related to Jan van Eyck but this cannot be documented.
 His stepfather was a cloth-merchant who followed René of Anjou to Naples and the South of France.
 His mother died in 1460, and was described as "Ydria Exters d'Allemagne" – that is "of Germany", which might well have included all the Netherlands as far as the Provençals were concerned.
 Jan van Eyck's brother, Lambert, seems also to have worked in Provence after Jan's death.